awhvish/phoenix-assignment/README.md

 ## Features
 - CRUD operations for gadgets
 - Uses Prisma as ORM for database interactions
-- REST API built with Express.js and TypeScript
+- REST API built with Express.js
 - Error handling and validation

 ## Tech Stack